A Grant Received

 The second prong of The COMPASS Initiative is the establishment of a Ministerial Excellence Fund.
 This fund provides financial grants to senior pastors and full-time associates with at least a district license, serving in a U.S. Church of the Nazarene, who meet certain qualifications, and are accepted into the COMPASS Journey.

 The Ministerial Excellence Fund will offer three programs: Student Debt Relief, Personal Debt Relief, and Retirement Readiness.
-The Student Debt Relief and Personal Debt Reduction grants are matched by local churches.
-The Retirement Readiness grant is given as an incentive for participation in the COMPASS Journey.
+The grants awarded in these three areas will be matched by the minister's local church and disbursed upon the minister's completion of the COMPASS Journey.

 Director - Dr. Stephen L. Borger